cristinadobre/cristinadobre.github.io/projects.md

 ![ImmersiveUKTalk](/assets/img/April20ImmerseUKTalk.gif)

 Together with [Sylvia Pan](https://www.panxueni.com/) and [Marco Gillies](https://www.gold.ac.uk/computing/staff/m-gillies/), we presented some of our work on AI-driven characters for virtual environments.
-The [webinar](https://www.immerseuk.org/news/registration-now-open-for-our-ai-driven-characters-lunchtime-live-webinar/) scratch the surface on how we can develop and drive virtual characters in interactions in VR, based on what we know from an academic and industry perspective.
+The [webinar](https://www.immerseuk.org/news/registration-now-open-for-our-ai-driven-characters-lunchtime-live-webinar/) scratched the surface on how we can develop and drive virtual characters in interactions in VR, based on what we know from an academic and industry perspective.

 ---